YaleDecisionNeuro/PsychTaskFramework/README.md

 # Generalized framework for risk-and-ambiguity tasks in PsychToolBox
 This README contains the basic instructions.
-For more detailed stuff, [see the wiki](https://git.yale.edu/levylab/RNA_PTB_task/wiki/Advanced-features).
+For more detailed stuff, [see the Advanced features document](https://github.com/YaleDecisionNeuro/PsychTaskFramework/blob/master/docs/Advanced-features.md).

 ## Installation
 The framework was tested with MATLAB 2016b and Psychophysics Toolbox v3.0.12.
 The oldest version of MATLAB that it can work with is 2013b, but **do use the latest version of both MATLAB and PsychToolBox available to you**.
 The installation process of PsychToolBox is a little involved, so please [follow the instructions here](http://psychtoolbox.org/download).

-To use the framework, either [download the `master` branch as a zip file](https://git.yale.edu/levylab/RNA_PTB_task/archive/master.zip) and unzip wherever you need, or -- if you want to take advantage of upstream changes -- fork it and then clone it on your local setup.
+To use the framework, either [download the `master` branch as a zip file](https://github.com/YaleDecisionNeuro/PsychTaskFramework/archive/master.zip) and unzip wherever you need, or -- if you want to take advantage of upstream changes -- fork it and then clone it on your local setup.
 [The process is described here.](http://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/) (If you wish to make it easy for me to provide support, please use the fork-and-clone approach -- that way, I'll be able to see what changes you've made, and you'll be able to pull my general improvements to your instance.)

 ## Getting started
 ### Moving around